Gsk.Transform

 Inverts the given transform.

-If self is not invertible, None is returned.
-Note that inverting None also returns None, which is the correct inverse of None.
-If you need to differentiate between those cases, you should check self is not None before calling this function.
+If self is not invertible, NULL is returned.
+Note that inverting NULL also returns NULL, which is the correct inverse of NULL.
+If you need to differentiate between those cases, you should check self is not NULL before calling this function.

 matrix(matrix)